mike632t/x11-calc/README.md

 The following control keys can also be used.

-'Ctrl-Z' Exists the simulator.
-For models  with  continuous memory 'Ctrl-Z' saves the current memory contents.
+Note - Only models with continuous memory can load or save state.

 'Ctrl-C' Resets the simulator to its last saved or initial state.

+'Ctrl-L' Load a saved data file.

+'Ctrl-R' Prints the register contents.

+'Ctrl-S' Enable tracing and executes a single instruction.

 'Ctrl-T' Toggles tracing of the simulator code execution.

-'Ctrl-S' Enable tracing and executes a single instruction.

 'Ctrl-Q' Resumes execution (does not disable trace).

+'Ctrl-Z' Exits the simulator.

 #### Command line options